5 simple rules to put together an ironclad program

 How can you offer an outstanding program with limited resources?
 By choosing outstanding speakers and original activities and by offering a compelling program to accompanying persons.

-3. Get your ideas validated
+3. Get feedback on your ideas

 Talk to leaders from your field of expertise, users and clients, or check out press reviews.
 Don't hesitate to set the stage by creating a debate among your members on social media or on your blog.
 This will bring out various points of view and guide you in your choices.